 Miller’s the Clothiers was an early Ballarat institution.
 It must have predated 1863, as it issued trade tokens that were banned in Victoria in that year.

 Established by Sir James Anderson Murdoch (1867-1939) in 1893, it was claimed to be “the world’s largest store for men and boy’s ware” in 1928.
 James had previously worked for Hordern’s (see story above).
-The store still existed after WW2, but I don’t know when it closed.
+The store still existed after WW2, then was sold to Walton’s.

 Richard Charles Hagen (1855-1944) worked as a tailor for Farmer’s (see above) before starting his own business in 1880.